 - All customers must also adhere to local Bye-Laws.
 Ensure your bin is fully closed and do not leave any materials next to or on top of your bin.
 Under current Local Authority Bye-Laws, this is an offense and you may be issued with a fine by the Council.
 For more information on Bye-Laws please follow the appropriate link below:

 5. PRICING, CHARGING MECHANISM AND ACCESS TO ACCOUNT INFORMATION

 - The range of service and costs for service provision will be clearly communicated to each customer.

-- New Customers will receive information on charging and pricing structures at the time of sign up i.e. whether over the phone, via website sign-up or via completion of hard copy application form.
+- New Customers will receive information on charging and pricing structures at the time of sign up i.e. whether over the phone, via website sign-up, or via completion of the hard copy application form.

-- Information, including a copy of Terms and Conditions of Business will be provided to Customers as part of new Customer Welcome Packs and will be available on the company’s website and/or www.nwcpo.ie.
+- Information, including a copy of Terms and Conditions of Business will be provided to Customers as part of new Customer Welcome Packs and will be communicated to customers via email as required.

 - Any changes to the Terms and Conditions of the business will be communicated to customers in a timely manner.
 Payment of invoices following such notifications shall be taken as acceptance of the updated Terms.

 - Customers will be entitled to easy access to their account information including statements/balances.